-In October 2014 TDA, formerly known as Transport for Cape Town (TCT), hosted a Transit Oriented Development Summit with the aim of engaging with a wide range of stakeholders and role players to help provide a focused approach to developing an effective TOD Strategy.
-The Summit was held over two days starting with key note addresses to stimulate the debate and culminating in a World Café style workshop where each delegate was afforded the opportunity to engage on various aspects of TOD.
+In October 2014 Transport for Cape Town hosted a Transit Oriented Development Summit with the aim of engaging with a wide range of stakeholders and role players to help provide a focused approach to developing an effective TOD Strategy.
+The Summit was held over two days starting with key note addresses to stimulate the debate and culminating in a world café style workshop where each delegate was afforded the opportunity to engage on various aspects of TOD.
 The outcomes of this very informative summit are best described graphically as in Figure 11 below.